BioPhoton/angular-star-rating/README.md

 # all-stars
-A star rating component created purely over css.
+A css only star rating component.
+Also available as Angular component.